 As previously stated, an accident victim should consult with an experienced local personal injury attorney when they believe another driver’s actions caused the accident.
 Whether or not a plaintiff and their legal team is successful in litigation ultimately depends on whether or not they can prove the defendant was negligent and that this negligence caused the accident and subsequent personal injury.

 Illinois state law follows a doctrine of fault determination known as “comparative negligence.”
-Under this system, an injured person may recover damages if she or she is determined by the court to be less than 50% at fault for the events that caused the accident.
+Under this system, an injured person may recover damages if he or she is determined by the court to be less than 50% at fault for the events that caused the accident.
 In other words, if an accident victim is deemed to have been more than halfway responsible for the accident, they forfeit their right to recover monetary compensation for damages that have been sustained.

 One important consideration is that the court will likely reduce any final compensation award by a degree that is proportional to the amount of fault the plaintiff is assessed.
 For example, if the plaintiff was 25% at fault for the accident, they can still recover compensation from the defendant but the overall amount awarded by the court will be reduced by 25%.